PUT YOUR HEALTH

 ~Meet your Acupuncturist~

-Dr. Allen is experienced and trained with multiple Traditional Chinese Medicine modalities; such as, Acupuncture, Moxibustion, Cupping therapy, Electro-Stimulation therapy, Ear acupuncture and seeds, Tui-na therapeutic massage, Gua Sha, and Chinese Herbs.
+Dr. Allen is experienced and trained with multiple Traditional Chinese Medicine modalities; such as, Acupuncture, Acu Electro-Stimulation, Fire Cupping, Auricular acupuncture and seeds, Tui-na Medical massage, Gua Sha, and Chinese Herbs.
+He also works with Athletes and sports enthusiasts and apply more Ashi/ dry needling, Myofacial scrapping, and trigger point muscle release techniques.

 As a Licensed Acupuncturist and Chinese Medicine Practitioner, Dr. Allen promises to do his best to fully and carefully understand his patient's current condition, while providing an accurate diagnosis to maximize the effectiveness of their treatments.